 - Older generations are more familiar with telephones than computers.
 That’s why they will feel more comfortable and secure with making a phone call rather than writing an inquiry

-For starters, on-site customer service is an extremely convenient solution as it’s delivered to the door.
-Plus, it offers a great chance to get to know your business better in natural face-to-face interaction.
+However, on-site customer service is an extremely convenient solution as it’s delivered to the door.
+It offers a great chance to get to know your business better in natural face-to-face interaction.

 And last but not least, by performing on-site support, you can strengthen the brand quality through the display of your specific knowledge.